-The 60 day clock starts on the date the Department receives a complete application.
+The 60-day clock starts on the date the Department receives a complete application.
 Examples:

-All information received on January 3rd.
+- All information received on January 3rd.
 Reviewed by staff on January 10th and determined to be complete.
-Time clock: 60 days from January 2rd

-Time clock: 60 days from January 3rd

-• First information received on January 3rd.
+Time clock: 60-days from January 3rd - First information received on January 3rd.
 Reviewed by staff on January 10th and determined to be incomplete and notification sent to applicant.
 Additional information received on January 20th.
 Reviewed by staff on January 23rd and determined to be complete

-Time clock: 60 days from January 20th
+Time clock: 60-days from January 20th